swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 Sample Code
 -----------

 This example implements EvenVMCView but they are all fairly similar.
-Differences are noted below.
 Note that the example is pulling API data via requests but data from any source can be used.

 .. code-block:: python